Nichte/Parse_hh_ru/README.md

 # Parse_hh_ru

+(you have to have requests, bl4 and matplotlib for correct working)

-This project parse website hh.ru, make date base and make two histogramms on it
+This project parse website hh.ru, make date base and create two histogramms on it

 The main programm is main.py.
 It runs all other programms, date base date and draw histogramms